Smcculle/LENSE/Readme.md

 >mysql INSERT INTO users values ('random_uid','username','first_name','middle_name','last_name','','password','email_address');
 ```

-> This is the username and password that a user can use to login to the webapp.
+> NOTE: This is the username and password that a user can use to login to the webapp.